Do You Really Save Money with Solar Panels?

 The federal tax credit will always reduce or even eliminate the amount of taxes you owe for the year by the amount of the credit as long as you have the tax liability for it to count against.
 The tax credit can also be taken over multiple years in case you don’t have enough tax burden to take it all at once.

 Depending on your state, you may also be eligible for extra incentives like property tax exemption, fee reduction, expedited permits, or even refunds.
 Some areas even allow homeowners to sell excess solar power to local utility companies (feed-in tariff programs).
+Visit our blog to find out more about the best states for solar power.

 Are Solar Panels Worth it?